irvnet/miami-icp-workshop-may2018/lab04/README.md

 ## Task 2: Scale the Nginx deployment and test its resilience

 The server is deployed, but what if we get a lot more traffic than we expected?
-Fortunately we have the option to easily update our deployments to account for scalability as well as updates to our applications.

-If we needed to scale our deployment to have more servers, we can use kubectl to do that as well...lets scale our deployment so it has a total of 5 pods.
+Fortunately we can manage more instances of our Nginx pods to handle the additional traffic.
+We'll use the kubectl client to scale our deployment so it has 5 copies running instead of just one.

 ```
 $ kubectl scale deploy my-deploy --replicas=5 --namespace=user99-ns